Archethought/dfds/TOOLBOX.md

 docker run -i -t  -v /Users/dixon/working/dfds/mydata:/data --name sandbox ubuntu /bin/bash
 ```

-We are in our container, we see the new directory /data is here.
+You are in our container, you see the new directory /data is here.
 It was created automatically for you.

 ```
 # cd /data